Family

 Application procedures for the use of daycare centres, etc. (City of Nagoya website)

-There are educational institutions in Aichi Prefecture where children can receive education in foreign languages.
-Please search on the internet for information.
+Aichi Prefecture has educational institutions where you can receive education in foreign languages.
+For more details, please search on the internet.

 3. Childbirth and childcare / the Childbirth Lump-Sum Allowance